-Figure 18: New Power Capacity (Megawatts) Added in USA- January to March 2021
+Figure 18: New Power Capacity (Megawatts) Added in USA, January to March 202135 within the region.

-Determining the relative importance of the fossil fuel sector within the broader political economy of the Gulf Coast region is partially dependent upon an assessment of the geographical distribution and density of fossil fuel companies within the region.
 And while measures such as the absolute number of fossil fuel companies operating within the region may be informative, the insights gained would be insufficient if the complexities of corporate ownership structures were not accounted for.
-In particular, the capital-intensive nature of fossil fuel exploration, extraction, refinement, and distribution has produced highly integrated supply chains in which most regional companies belong to the corporate families of larger conglomerates.
+In particular, the capital-intensive nature of fossil fuel exploration, extraction, refinement, and distribution has produced highly integrated supply chains, in which most regional companies belong to the corporate families of larger conglomerates.
 Consequently, strategic planning decisions and the accumulation of profits often occur in locations far from the communities where industrial activity occurs.
-As such, sub-regions within the Louisiana-Texas Gulf Coast may dominate the regional political economy to a far greater extent than naïve measures would indicate.
+As such, subregions within the Louisiana-Texas Gulf Coast may dominate the regional political economy to a far greater extent than naïve measures would indicate.